 PREREQUISITE: A passing grade in Fashion I.

 FASHION III.
 First or Second Semester

 - 1. Learn and use new construction techniques. - 2.
-Complete one project which has an applique that uses fusible web and the hand outline stitch. - 3.
+Complete one project which has an appliqué. - 3.
 Complete a project that recycles other materials. - 4.
 Complete a personalized design on the embroidery machine.